bparrishMines/penguin/reference/README.md

 ### How ReferencePairManager Handles Communication

-`ReferencePairManager`s are responsible for creating pairs, disposing pairs, and executing methods on paired references.
+`ReferencePairManager`s are responsible for creating pairs, disposing pairs, and invoking methods on paired references.
 This class doesn’t have any IPC of its own and depends on delegates that should be implemented by the user that handles sending messages and receiving messages with another thread or coding language.
 The definition of these delegates follow: